by Bruce Dunlavy

 Quarterback Bernie Kosar was from nearby Youngstown, Ohio, and had a spectacular career at the University of Miami.
-The Browns drafted Kosar with the first pick in the 1985 supplemental draft.
-As popular as any Cleveland athlete since Jimmy Brown and Rocky Colavito, Kosar was adored by Clevelanders.
-Nevertheless, after injuries limited his production, the team released him after losing Game 10 of the 1993 season.
-Fans were furious, and many swore off the Browns forever (and have kept their promise).
+The Browns draft Kosar with the first pick in the 1985 supplemental draft.
+As popular as any Cleveland athlete since Jimmy Brown and Rocky Colavito, Kosar is adored by Clevelanders.
+Nevertheless, when injuries limit his production, the team releases him after losing Game 10 of the 1993 season.
+Fans are furious; a multitude swear off the Browns forever, and many keep their promise.

 Herb Score gets hit by a line drive.

-In his first two years in MLB (1955-56), left-handed pitcher Herb Score was as good as anyone ever.
-He won 36 games and led the league in strikeouts both seasons.
-But in his third appearance of 1957, on May 7, he was hit in the eye by a line drive and was never a successful pitcher afterwards.
-The Indians, too, were never the same.
-This injury crushed the Indians even more that when catcher Ray Fosse’s career was busted by a shoulder injury when he was knocked over by Pete Rose in the 1970 All-Star Game.
+In his first two years in MLB (1955-56), left-handed pitcher Herb Score is as good as just about anyone ever.
+He wins 36 games and leads the league in strikeouts both seasons.
+But in his third appearance of 1957, on May 7, he is hit in the eye by a line drive and is never a successful pitcher afterwards.
+The Indians, too, are never the same.
+Score’s injury crushes the Indians even more than when catcher Ray Fosse’s career is busted by a shoulder injury when he is knocked over by Pete Rose in the 1970 All-Star Game.

 Rutigliano calls “Red Right 88.”